On my sampling blotter card, the modern version of Polo has a burning kerosene note. Kind of smoky, maybe a bit like a forest fire.

-Old version did not smell like that.
+Old version did not have such a note.
 It was a distinctive, gorgeous, pine-y masculine chypre with leathery ingredient Isobutyl Quinoline in the base.
-But it didn't have that burning wood/kerosene/forest fire thing going on like the modern one has.
+But it didn't have that burning wood/kerosene/forest fire thing going on like what I smell on my spritzed sample card.
 I sprayed it on a card in Sephora the other and that's what I'm basing my opinion on.
-The ghost of original Polo is still there underneath the smoky, burnt smell, but it does not smell the same.
+The ghost of original Polo is still there underneath the smoky, burnt smell, but it does not smell the same as I remember it from when I was a child in the 80s.

 An original and classic fragrance, this was my cologne for about 10 years... in the 1980s.
 I haven't bought a new bottle since then, and still have about 1/2 of the last bottle I bought.